 Here’s one with the Pink Panther.

-As it turns out, such smart social support acumen comes from careful training and selection.
+As it turns out, such smart social support acumen comes from successful employee training and selection.

 Spotify doesn’t let any customer support agent handle their @SpotifyCares account.